 - Create a Jupyter notebook (select PySpark (Local)) and run you application on the input HDFS folder /data/students/bigdata-01QYD/Lab2/.
 Set the name of the output folder in your code. - a.
-Analyze the returned results (the statistics/results printed on the standard output and the content of the output folder)

-- Create a Python script and execute it with the spark-submit command.
+Analyze the returned results (the statistics/results printed on the standard output and the content of the output folder) - 2.
+Create a Python script and execute it with the spark-submit command. - a.
 Note.
-In this version of the code prefix, input folder, and output folder must be specified by means of three command line arguments (hint: use sys.argv[]) - a.
-Run your application using spark-submit - b.
-Analyze the results.
-They should be consistent with the previous ones. - Run your Python script on the nodes of the cluster by using the --master yarn option of spark-submit
+In this version of the code prefix, input folder, and output folder must be specified by means of three command line arguments (hint: use sys.argv[]) - b.
+Analyze the returned results.
+They should be consistent with the previous ones. - c.
+Run your Python script two times: - i.
+Run it on the gateway by using the --master local option of spark-submit - ii.
+Run it on the nodes of the cluster by using the --master yarn option of spark-submit